-Bradley (Brad) S. Rochlen is a litigator who represents corporate, real estate and power generation companies, including public utilities, in complex environmental disputes.
-Mr. Rochlen assists clients in prosecuting and defending hazardous waste control (Superfund) cases, RCRA cases and private cost recovery cases at some of the largest contaminated sites in the country.
-He also has significant experience in Clean Water Act cases and toxic tort disputes.
+Brad assists clients in prosecuting and defending hazardous waste control (Superfund) cases, RCRA cases and private cost recovery cases at some of the largest contaminated sites in the country.
+He also has significant experience in resolving Clean Water Act and toxic tort disputes.

 Many contaminated sites contain remnants of industrial operations from more than a century ago.
-The sites historically contained manufactured gas plants, steel plants, coke plants or other industrial activity with its own operational processes and the potential to cause contamination.
-Understanding these operations and their potential impact on real estate and adjacent waterways gives Mr. Rochlen the ability to provide persuasive and cost-effective solutions to complex legal problems involving the EPA, state and local regulators, or private parties.
+Such sites historically contained gas plants, steel plants, coke plants or supported other industrial activities that had their own operational processes and the potential to cause contamination.
+Brad’s understanding of these operations and their potential impact on real estate and adjacent waterways gives him the ability to provide persuasive and cost-effective solutions to even the most complex legal problems involving the EPA, state and local regulators, or private parties.